On Teamwork, Diversity, and Making Everyone Around You Better

 I just kept telling myself, “be the nutrition guy; handle the nutrition.
 Don’t worry about the conditioning.
 Don’t think about trying to make changes to the training program.”

 My job was to look those other things over and estimating the demands training and conditioning and fight practice place upon the athlete, then to address support and recovery through nutrition.
-My job was to incorporate every piece of information into my assessments, and recommendation, but it was NOT to make changes.
+My job was to incorporate every piece of information into my assessments, and recommendations, but it was NOT to make changes.
 At first, it was a real challenge.

 Over time, it became more and more natural, and I learned a lot from the people around me—which was really the best part of the entire experience, and part of the reason I signed up, anyway.